 The cemetery, located on a hillside on the eastern side of the Juniata River, is the final resting place of three U.S. congressmen, a U.S. Senator, and a Civil War Congressional Medal of Honor recipient.
 While those men hold an importance to the history of the area, they were not the ones I sought.
 Instead, the grave of a famous actress had brought me to this cemetery.
-Knowing it would be nearly impossible to find the grave I sought, I decided to make a pass through the cemetery.
-I drove slowly, scanning the stones, hoping I would find the grave, but realizing the task at hand was nearly impossible.
+Knowing it would be nearly impossible to find the grave I sought, I drove.
+Knowing it would be nearly impossible to find the grave I sought, I drove slowly along, scanning the stones.

 Despite not having directions, luck was with me on this trip.
 I entered through the opening at the end of North Third Street and had only gone a short distance when I noticed the name “Kulp” on a nearby stone.
 Parking so other vehicles could get past, I walked over to the tombstone and immediately realized this was the one I sought.
 Resting next to her grandfather and great-grandparents, is the Pennsylvania actress whose most noted role was Miss Jane Hathaway, the loyal, efficient secretary of Milburn Drysdale on The Beverly Hillbillies.
 Here, on the hillside overlooking the Juniata River, is the grave of Nancy Kulp.